Ghady-Abboud/ai-ml/lasso-ridge-comp/README.md

 - Implement OLS, ridge, and lasso cleanly from scratch.
 - Study how L1 and L2 regularization affect coefficient shrinkage, sparsity, and error.
 - Produce controlled experiments and clear visualizations that demonstrate these effects.
-- Show understanding of statistical learning concepts at a solid undergraduate level.

 ---

 ## Core Components

 ### **1. Linear Regression (Baseline)**
-- Closed-form OLS
+- Closed-form OLS (Gradient Descent)
-- Gradient descent version
 - MSE metric
 - Prediction function
 Used for baseline comparisons.